Skip to content

 Test coverage

-• query_wfs API: truth annotations, undefined answers
+• query_wfs API: truth annotations, list return type